linhx/firefox-profiles-selector/README.md

 # Firefox profiles selector

-Allow to select firefox profile to open an external link
+Allow to select firefox profile when open an external link

 ## Motivation